TitanX311/StartUpBlitz_2.0/README.md

 - **CSS3**: For styling and layout.
 - **Font Awesome**: For icons in the footer and social links.
 - **Google Fonts**: For typography.

+## How to Run

+1. Clone the repository or download the project files.
+2. Open `index.html` in any modern web browser.
+3. Ensure you have an active internet connection to load external resources like Font Awesome.